olivierloverde/olivier.codes/source/_posts/ES2020-Summary-of-new-features-with-examples.md

 ## Private variable in Class

-You can now declare private variable in a class by using a hastag `#`.
-If the private variable is called outside of its class It will throw a `SyntaxError`.
+You can now declare a private variable in a class by using a hastag `#`.
+If a private variable is called outside of its class It will throw a `SyntaxError`.

 {% codeblock lang:js %}{% raw %}
 class MyClass {